BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 Developers, teams, and businesses of all sizes use Heroku to deploy, manage, and scale apps.
 Whether you're building a simple prototype or a business-critical product, Heroku's fully-managed platform gives you the simplest path to delivering apps quickly.

-The Heroku experience provides services, tools, workflows, and polyglot support—all designed to enhance developer productivity.

 With features like Heroku Runtime, Heroku Postgres (SQL), Heroku Redis, Add-ons, Data Clips, App metrics, Smart containers, Enterprise-grade support, GitHub Integration and lots more, Heroku gives developers the freedom to focus on their core product without the distraction of maintaining servers, hardware, or infrastructure.

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1569615494/blog/0005/heroku.png)